lussierc/nhl_drf_project/README.md

 # NHL Information DRF Project

 The project & it's associated README are quite simple.
-The project uses Django and the Django REST Framework to create a API containing hockey team information.
+The project uses Django and the Django REST Framework (DRF) to create a API containing hockey team information.

 ## Running the Project:
 You can run the project using a virtual environment or locally, but ensure `python3`/`python` is on your system.